Physical Spirituality

 In this way I see all functional organisms, from the greatest trees to the tiniest viruses, to have the possibility of sentience, but see the possibility of consciousness only in animals.
 (Sentiences we might attribute to spirits are explored in Part III.)

 The human capacity for consciousness is not static.
 As our cultures and environments evolve, we acquire new fields of meaning.
 Technology specifically has afforded us vast new fields of meaning to play in.
-Importantly for this discussion, many of these new fields of meaning have widened, not only the ranges and kinds of pattern we can perceive (perhaps only indirectly via these new tools), but have widened the ranges and kinds of pattern we can conceive of, as the microscope and telescope have extended our conceptions of the very small and the very big.
+Importantly for this discussion, many of these new fields of meaning have widened, not only the ranges and kinds of pattern we can perceive (perhaps only indirectly via these new tools), but have widened the ranges and kinds of pattern we can conceive of, as the microscope and telescope have extended our perceptions and conceptions of the very small and the very big.

 Widening the range of our discernible patterns also allows us to discern patterns in patterns; that is, our discernment of pattern may not only be widened but may be deepened by the acquisition of new fields of meaning.
 Extending our understanding of the very small to atomic scales and of the very big to galactic scales has significantly altered our understanding of our place in the universe and the way we relate to it.
 These extensions have not been shared by other animals.
 Perhaps a significant difference between our own sentience and that of other animals (and between them and plants) is of the kind, width and depth of pattern and meaning we are capable of discerning.
 The capacity to perceive pattern and comprehend meaning is crucial to sentience.